leonardoce/guisim/README.md

 ### Graphics

-A picture is worth a thousand words.
+A picture is worth a thousands words.
 Just use [Gnuplot](http://www.gnuplot.info/) like in the following example:

 ```